Elnooronline/laravel-quickstart/readme.md

 composer api:generate # Used for generating api documentation.

-composer app:clear # Used for clear application cache files.
+composer app:clear # Used for clear application cache files such as cache, config, route, view and debugbar.
 ```